HyperPigeon/WheelOfWacky/README.md

 give @s diamond
 ```

-Keep in mind that the `onCastFunction` will only and always the target the player who initially spun the wheel.
+Keep in mind that the `onCastFunction` by default will target the player who initially spun the wheel.

 To test our new command, enter the /wheel free_diamond command into chat and receive your free diamond.